 Section 1.
 Audit and Finance Committee.
 There shall be an audit and finance committee which shall consist of three Members designated by the Chair, one of whom the Chair shall appoint as chair of the committee.
 The Chair shall be an additional non-voting member of the committee, provided that if there shall be any vacancy or vacancies in the whole number of the Members as prescribed by law, the Chair may serve as a voting member of the committee.
 Each member of the committee shall be an "independent member," as defined in Public Authorities Law § 2825 (2).
 Members of the committee shall possess the necessary skills to understand the duties and functions of the committee and shall be familiar with corporate financial and accounting practices.
-The duties and responsibilities of the committee shall be to:

-(a) recommend to the Board the hiring of a certified independent accounting firm for the Authority; (b) establish the compensation to be paid to such firm; (c) provide direct oversight of the performance of the independent audit performed by the accounting firm hired for such purposes and (d) review proposals for the issuance of debt by the Authority and to make recommendations.
+The duties and responsibilities of the committee shall be to: (a) recommend to the Board the hiring of a certified independent accounting firm for the Authority; (b) establish the compensation to be paid to such firm; (c) provide direct oversight of the performance of the independent audit performed by the accounting firm hired for such purposes and (d) review proposals for the issuance of debt by the Authority and to make recommendations.

 Section 2.
 Governance Committee.
 There shall be a governance committee which shall consist of three Members designated by the Chair, one of whom the Chair shall appoint as chair of the committee.
 The Chair shall be an additional non-voting member of the committee, provided that if there shall be any vacancy or vacancies in the whole number of the Members as prescribed by law, the Chair may serve as a voting member of the committee.
 Each member of the committee shall be an "independent member," as defined in Public Authorities Law § 2825 (2).
-Members of the committee shall possess the necessary skills to understand the duties and functions of the committee.
+Members of the committee.
 The duties and responsibilities of the Committee shall be to: (a) keep the board informed of current best governance practices; (b) review corporate governance trends; (c) recommend updates to the Authority's corporate governance principles; (d) advise appointing authorities on the skills and experiences required of potential board members; (e) examine ethical and conflict of interest issues; (f) perform board self-evaluations; and (g) recommend bylaws which include rules and procedures for conduct of board business.
 In addition, the Committee shall perform compensation-related duties and responsibilities, such as (a) considering policies regarding the payment of salaries, compensation and reimbursement of expenses for the chief executive and management; and (b) making such other recommendations regarding compensation as the Committee may deem appropriate.

 Section 3.
 Investment Committee.
 There shall be an investment committee which shall consist of three Members designated by the Chair, one of whom the Chair shall appoint as chair of the committee.
 The Chair shall be an additional non-voting member of the committee, provided that if there shall be any vacancy or vacancies in the whole number of the Members as prescribed by law, the Chair may serve as a voting member of the committee.
 Each member of the committee shall be an "independent member" as defined in Public Authorities Law § 2825(2).
-Members of the committee shall possess the necessary skills to understand the duties and functions of the committee and shall be familiar with general investment policies and best practices.
-The duties and responsibilities of the Committee shall be to (a) approve the investment and risk limits for the investment portfolio; (b) review the investment policies for the Authority; (c) approve the annual investment program; (d) authorize investment and ratify investments made pursuant to delegated authorities; (e) review the investment performance of the Authority's accounts and funds; (f) review the organization and staffing of the investment management advisory function; and (g) review the quality of the investment services provided to the Authority.
+Members of the committee shall be familiar with general investment policies and best practices.
+The duties and responsibilities of the Committee shall be to (a) approve the investment and risk limits for the investment portfolio; (b) review the investment policies for the Authority; (c) approve the annual investment program; (d) authorize investment performance of the Authority's accounts and funds; (f) review the organization and staffing of the investment management advisory function; and (g) review the quality of the investment services provided to the Authority.